 Fatal car accident on LA 59 claims one life

-MANDEVILLE - Early Friday morning, State Troopers responded to a serious injury crash involving a pedestrian on LA 59 southbound near Alpha Blvd. in St. Tammany Parish.
+MANDEVILLE - Early Friday morning, State Troopers responded to a deadly crash involving a pedestrian on LA 59 southbound near Alpha Boulevard in St. Tammany Parish.

 The crash claimed the life of 33-year-old Christopher M. Jones of New Orleans.